KenjiTet/MA2-Kenji-Aymeric-Data-Viz/Milestone1.md

   - We identified unique actors and directors in the dataset and assigned them unique IDs.
 This process allowed us to create new columns 'Actors_id' and 'Director_id', which stored the IDs for each movie's actors and directors.

   - We constructed an actor-to-actor matrix and a director-to-actor matrix to represent the relationships between these entities.
-These matrices could be used to identify collaborative patterns in the dataset.
+These matrices will be used to identify collaborative patterns in the dataset.

   - We provided functions to display movie posters based on the movie title and find movies with the most significant intersection of actors.
 These functions made the dataset more interactive and user-friendly.